 Understanding Trust Basics in Virginia.
 Experienced VA Will and Trust Attorneys Explain What You Need to Know

-You might be surprised to learn that trusts have existed for centuries.
+You might be surprised to learn that Trusts have existed for centuries.
 Back in the Middle Ages, wealthy landowners would leave their lands in the hands of trusted allies while they went off to fight battles.
-Thankfully, these days you don’t have to be a wealthy landowner to receive the benefits of creating a trust.
+Thankfully, these days, you don’t have to be a wealthy landowner to receive the benefits of creating a Trust.

-In this blog post, your local trust attorneys from McCarthy & Akers, PLC, provide an overview of trust basics in Virginia, including common types of trusts, legal requirements, and the benefits of creating a trust.
-If you have questions or are ready to create a trust, contact us at (540) 722-2181 to schedule your consultation.
+In this blog, your local Trust attorneys from McCarthy & Akers, PLC, provide an overview of Trust basics in Virginia, including common types of Trusts, legal requirements, and the benefits of creating a Trust.
+If you have questions or are ready to make a Trust, contact us at (540) 722-2181(540) 722-2181 to schedule your free consultation with an Estate Planning attorney.
 Let us go to work for you!

 What is a Trust?